goshippo/about-us/README.md

 Behavior | Re-enforces Core Value
 --------- | ------------
-Code it like you're going maintain it forever | Customer First, We haven't won yet Dare greatly | We haven't won yet, Be Entrepreneurial Be kind to yourself | Front Page Test, Be Kind
-Ask Why? | Customer First, Be Entrepreneurial
+Code it like you're going maintain it forever | Customers For The Win Dare greatly | We Are Passionate About Hard Challenges Be kind to yourself | We Are High In Conscientiousness Ask Why? | Customers For The Win, We Are Optimists

 Read more [details](behavior/README.md) and some [anti-patterns](antipattern.md).